Mailaender/MonoDevelop.StyleCop/README.md

 Installation
 -----------

-Get the latest addin package from the [Downloads section](https://github.com/DarkCloud14/MonoDevelop.StyleCop/downloads) and use MonoDevelops Addin-Manager to install.
+Get the latest addin package from MonoDevelops [addin site](http://addins.monodevelop.com/Project/Index/54) and use MonoDevelops Addin-Manager to install.

 ###Remarks